gravitational/teleport/docs/4.3/trustedclusters.md

 Leaf clusters also have their own restrictions on user access, i.e.
 _permissions mapping_ takes place.

-**Once connection has been established it's easy to switch from the "main" root cluster**
+**Once connection has been established it's easy to switch from the "root" root cluster**
 ![Teleport Cluster Page](img/trusted-clusters/teleport-trusted-cluster.png)

 Let's take a look at how a connection is established between the "rot" cluster